 EP 2.2 Physical and Physico-Chemical Methods for color and opalescence describes the visual evaluation of scattering or opalescence in near clear pharmaceutical liquids relative to distilled water.

 EP – European Pharmacopoeia, Section 2.2 Physical and Physico-Chemical Methods, Unit European Pharmacopeia, Strasbourg, France (1997: 15-16) http://www.pheur.org

 Sources of Liquid Turbidity Standards

 DC Scientific Glass, Inc.

 Glen Burnie, Maryland 2106 USA

-Method for Measuring Turbidty Liquids as Liquid Haze Standards.
+Method for Measuring Turbidity Liquids as Liquid Haze Standards.

-- Standardize the sphere instrument on the transmission cell with DI or HLPC water in TTRAN LAV mode.
+- Standardize the sphere instrument on the transmittance cell with Distilled or HLPC water in Total Transmittance (TTRAN) LAV mode.

-- As a Performance Qualification check measure the cell with solvent back without moving with the measurement expected to be Haze% = 0, Y Total Transmission = 100 expected.
+- As a Performance Qualification check measure the cell with solvent back without moving with the measurement expected to be Haze% = 0, Y Total Transmittance = 100 expected.

 - Measure the liquid turbidity standards in the same cell as an additional PQ check.